tompaana/intermediator-bot-sample/Bot-HandOff/readme.md

 | Disconnect | This will "hang-up" the agent from the conversation and leave the end user conversing directly with the bot |
 | List       | This will show any requests for human assistance that have been requested by all users |
 | Reset      | This clears the in-memory state of all active conversation management for bot handoffs
+| Options    | Display a list of agent commands available